eadmund/cypherback/README.md

 unless these final 48 bytes are correct.

-A property of the stream-oriented format is that a new backup run may be appended by overwriting the authentication tag (and further bytes) with the new data, then appending a new authentication tag.
+A property of the stream-oriented format is that a new backup run may be appended by overwriting past the authentication tag with the new data, then appending a new authentication tag.

 ### Set header